sorbet/sorbet/website/docs/error-reference.md

 If a package is at `strict_dependencies 'layered'` or stricter, all packages it imports must also be at `strict_dependencies 'layered'`.

-If a package is at `strict_dependencies 'layered_dag'` or stricter, it can not be part of a cycle of dependencies.
+If a package is at `strict_dependencies 'layered_dag'` or stricter, it cannot be part of a cycle of dependencies.
 For example, the following is invalid:

 ```ruby